Retenez Moi...Ou Je Fais Un Malheur

 Retenez Moi...Ou Je Fais Un Malheur is a 1984 French comedy film directed by Michel Gerard and starring Jerry Lewis, Michel Blanc, and Charlotte de Turckheim.
-It was released on January 11, 1984 in France by the Gaumont Film Company.
+It was released on January 11, 1984 in France by the Gaumont Distribution.

 Plot

 Jerry Logan is a Las Vegas police officer who is visiting France to see his ex-wife, with whom he is still friendly.
 She is remarried to Laurent Martin, who is a police officer in France.

 The two men do not hit it off very well at first, but eventually they team up to solve the case of some art smugglers.